 Free for Museum Members, past and present members of the Military, and *youth aged 17 and under; included with general admission.

 $20 — Adults

 Free — Youth aged 17 and under (*through September 30, 2018)

-All special exhibitions are included with General Admission.
+All special exhibitions are free for Members and included with general admission.

 This special engagement exhibition is offered to the public for $5 during voluntary donation admission hours (no General Admission required) from 3–9 pm each Wednesday, from 6–10 pm on the First Friday of each month, and from noon–5 pm on the second Sunday of each month.

 Interested in coming as a group?
 For group sales information, click here.

 *Free admission for youth 17 and under is courtesy of the PhxArt Open for Kids program presented by the Steele Foundation from July 1 – September 30, 2018.

 Media Contact: Margaree Bigler, Public Relations Manager, firstname.lastname@example.org

 Erica Deeman, Untitled 18 (detail), 2013.
 Photograph.
 Collection of Phoenix Art Museum, purchased with funds provided by Contemporary Forum.